taijusanagi/2025-agentic-ethereum/docs/script.md

 Once confirmed, we can check the transaction details in an explorer.

-Flexible Interaction with PalWallet
 With PalWallet, users can choose between:

-Chat-based commands for quick and simple operations. dApps interaction via WalletConnect for advanced functionalities.
+- Chat-based commands for quick and simple operations.
+- dApps interaction via WalletConnect for advanced functionalities.
-Architecture Overview

 PalWallet is built on a robust architecture, leveraging:

 - Coinbase AgentKit